 I often group sleeping bag and quilt companies into Premium/Cottage, Mainstream, and Discount companies.
 Many of the premium companies like Western Mountaineering and Feathered Friends sell only down sleeping bags.
 Synthetic bags are more commonly found in Mainstream and Discount companies since demand is not as great.

 Premium/Cottage Sleeping Bags and Quilts

 There are several companies that specialize in Down sleeping bags, and some that even specialize in only Quilts.
 Recently, those companies that specialize in Down Sleeping Bags have also begun to produce backpacking quilts.
 Companies that specialize in Down Quilts have also begun to produce their version of sleeping bags, which is sometimes just a sleeping bag with no hood.

-Three Premium Sleeping Bag companies I’ve used are Feathered Friends, Montbell and Western Mountaineering.
-The products produced by these companies are expensive, but the quality is very good, and sets them apart in my opinion.
+Three Premium Sleeping Bag companies I've used are Feathered Friends, Montbell and Western Mountaineering.
+The products produced by these companies are not inexpensive, but the quality is very good, and sets them apart in my opinion.
 I've used their bags for 10 years.
-As long as I’ve kept them clean and repaired, they continue to perform as well as when I purchased them.
+As long as I've kept them clean and repaired, they continue to perform as well as when I purchased them.

 Smaller cottage manufacturers have also increased with theSmaller cottage manufacturers have also increased withralight movement and increased backpacking quilt popularityanies like Enlightened Equipment, Nunatak, Z-Packs, Katabatic, and Mountain Laurel Designs all make high-quality backpacking quilts.
 Unfortunately, most of these products also come with a high price tag.

 Mainstream Sleeping Bags and Quilts

 Some would argue that Western Mountaineering and Montbell are now more mainstream because of their growth, but I include them in the Premium group because of their ultralight focus, price and quality.
 They are definitely premium.

 There are solid companies making quality products in the Mainstream group.
 Companies like Big Agnes, Marmot, North Face, etc. These backpacking sleeping bags and quilts are typically less expensive, and don't use some of the premium materials used by the premium manufactures.
 They still make good products, and keep costs low, resulting in less expensive bags and quilts.